QB Rush solid for Cowboys in 20-14 preseason loss to Texans

 Rookie third-round pick Davis Mills struggled in the first half, when the Texans had just 77 yards and went 0 for 6 on third down.
 The Texans (2-0) failed on all nine third-down attempts with Taylor and Mills.

+“We need to be more consistent,” coach David Culley said.
+“It seemed like tonight we got a few more blitzes than we got in the first game.
+I think it disrupted us a little bit.
+We’ll get better at that.”

-Things could be changing at QB for the Cowboys, though.
+Things could be changing at QB for the Cowboys.

-Rush, Prescott’s backup for most of three seasons from 2017-19 before becoming expendable after the club signed Andy Dalton, is giving the coaching staff something to think about with one week to go in training camp.
+Rush, Prescott’s backup for most of three seasons from 2017-19 before becoming expendable after the club signed Andy Dalton last year, is giving the coaching staff something to think about with one week to go in training camp.

 Garrett Gilbert has taken almost all of the first-team snaps in camp with Prescott sidelined by the shoulder injury.
 He earned that mostly with a solid first career start in a loss to Pittsburgh last year when Dalton was out with COVID-19.
 Rush rejoined Dallas (0-3) during that tumultuous stretch.